-In summer my several-year-old Dracaena sits about 1 m from my south-facing balcony door, in winter I move it a little closer.
+In summer my several-year-old Corn Plant sits about 1m from my south-facing balcony door, in winter I move it a little closer.
 In this place the plant has a lot of bright scattered light which seems to suit it fine.

 Here I’d like to point out that the Dracaena must be guaranteed a proper amount of light all year round.
 Otherwise, its bottom leaves can start to dry out (starting from the tips) and drop off.
 This usually occurs in winter when the days become darker and shorter.
 If you’re not able to provide the plant with sufficient natural light, you can always try to use artificial light.

 Don’t worry if your Lemon Lime plant sheds a few of its lower leaves during the year.
 However, if it sheds a few in the course of any given month, it means that either it is sick or it is growing in unfavourable conditions.

 In order for the plant not to bend over to one side, turn it round once every few weeks.

 How Often Do You Water A Dracaena Fragrans Lemon Lime ?

 As is the case with the Dracaena Compacta, the watering frequency of the Lemon Lime depends on the season of the year.
 In summer you should water the Dracaena more often, in winter (especially when the temperature in the room is lower) you should do it less often.